 Start Saving for Something Else

-An awesome perk of a short-term loan, freeing up your money!
+An awesome perk of a short-term loan is freeing up your money.
 Do with it what you like, but most personal finance advisers would recommend to save it.
 Save it for your next vehicle purchase to reduce or wipe out a future auto loan.
 Put it in an emergency fund.
 Save for your kids' college.
 Save it to your retirement account.
 No matter what you do with the extra cash, it is money you would not have access to if you had taken out an extended car loan.

 Car Insurance Choices

 Wrapping up a car loan early leaves you with more options on your car insurance.
-I'm not saying to run out and drop physical damage coverage, but it is nice knowing you have the option.
+We're not saying to run out and drop physical damage coverage, but it is nice knowing you have the option.

 Example: A major medical expense arises, and you are struggling to make ends meet.
 Because you paid off your car loan off fast with a short-term car loan, you can remove comprehensive and collision coverage.

 It is just an example of an extreme situation.
 Hopefully, if the vehicle still holds a lot of value, you would take proper precautions and minimize the driving of the vehicle while coverage was lowered.
 Physical damage could be added back on at the time you could afford it.
 The point here is that if you still had a loan on the vehicle, you would not be able to drop physical damage coverage because the lender requires it to be on the policy.
 If the lender gets notified of the lowered coverage, they will most likely take out a third party car insurance policy which is very expensive and forward the bill to you.